danwing/authenticating-network/draft-wing-authenticating-network.md

 --- abstract

-This document describes how a a client uses encrypted DNS to reduce an attacker's capabilities if the attacker is operating a look-alike network.
+This document describes how a a client uses the encrypted DNS server identity to reduce an attacker's capabilities if the attacker is operating a look-alike network.